xyproto/literalcircuit/README.md

 * The arrow `->` is used to show what connects to what.
 * `i0` is the 0th input bit. `i1` is the 1st input bit. etc.
 * `o0` is the 0th output bit. `o1` is the 1st output bit. etc.
-* A colon (`:`)  can be used to seperate multiple statements on one line.
+* A colon (`:`)  can be used to separate multiple statements on one line.
 * A name or alias of a gate (as defined by a truth table) can be used in the circuit.
-* `.i0` and `.o0` can be used together with names or aliases of gates to select input and output bit posisions.
+* `.i0` and `.o0` can be used together with names or aliases of gates to select input and output bit positions.

 ### Example 1: connecting inputs to "A" and then "A" to outputs